Skip to main content

 About Our Graduate Medical Education Program Accreditation

 Saint Louis University is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
-The mission of the ACGME is to improve the quality of health care in the United States by ensuring and improving the quality of graduate medical education experiences for physicians-in-training.
+The mission of the ACGME is to improve the quality of health care in the U.S. by ensuring and improving the quality of graduate medical education experiences for physicians-in-training.
 The ACGME establishes national standards for graduate medical education by which it approves and continually assesses educational programs under its aegis.
 It uses the most effective methods available to evaluate the quality of graduate medical education programs.
 It strives to improve evaluation methods and processes that are valid, fair, open and ethical.